asifmdaano/30DaysJsChallenge/Day4- Loops/day4Readme.md

 - **Task 6:** Write a program to calculate the factorial of a number using a do...while loop.

 #### Activity 4: Nested Loops
-- **Task 7:** Write a program to print a patter using nested for loops.
+- **Task 7:** Write a program to print a pattern using nested for loops.

   ```java
   --------- Output looks like ---------